SimonGAndrews/MyEspruinoTester/docs/v4_metadata -archive2.md

 The harness maps this list onto the discovered tests (and any shared helpers) to derive the execution sequence.
 Tests not listed follow deterministic discovery order, and per-test overrides are not supported—suite metadata is the single source of truth for ordering.

 Suites should source reusable fixture data from their board profile rather than duplicating JSON.
-The board-level catalogue (`boards/<board>/fixture.json`) merges automatically into `config.fixture`, letting the resolver share wiring and credential data across suites.
+Each board-level fixture catalogue (`boards/<board>/fixtures/*.json`) can be referenced by name inside `config.fixture`, letting the resolver merge the shared data into `global.ESPRUINO_FIXTURES`.
 When a suite needs custom values, keep them minimal and additive in `testConfig.json` or suite-local assets so future changes to the board fixture stay authoritative.

 ### 4.4 Test Script Layer
 Individual `test_*.js` files contribute metadata through an opening `/* JSON { … } */` comment.
 Common keys include `timeoutMs`, `preUploadDelayMs`, `storagePreload`, `cliArgs`, `espruinoConfig`, `fixtures.required`, and `requirements`.
 The harness parses the header, merges it into the suite-level `config`, and validates the result before scheduling the CLI upload.